Depression and diet: the best foods to eat (and the ones to avoid)

 Why antioxidants matter when it comes to depression and diet

-Antioxidants calm inflammation, which in turn prevents disease, slows aging, and even reduces symptoms of depression.
+In short, antioxidants calm inflammation, which in turn prevents disease, slows aging, and even reduces symptoms of depression.

 Fatty foods high in trans fat and omega-6s (found in meats and refined oils), refined sugars, refined grains, and dairy products all cause inflammation.
 All these foods have few antioxidants to counteract their oxidative effects, so when we eat them we are left feeling sluggish and we are more susceptible to disease, including depression.